tjmahr/tjmahr.github.io/_posts/2022-12-06-rock-paper-scissors-lists-are-trees.md

 ---
-title: How to score rock-paper-scissors
+title: How to score Rock Paper Scissors
 excerpt: Lists are trees
 tags:
   - r